An image of a hockey player to promote the 2026 Stanley Cup Final on Sling TV.

-2025 Stanley Cup Final Preview and How to Stream with Sling
+2026 Stanley Cup Final Preview: How to Stream Carolina vs. Vegas with Sling TV

-The Edmonton Oilers and Florida Panthers are back in the 2025 Stanley Cup Final!
+The Carolina Hurricanes and Vegas Golden Knights will square off in the 2026 Stanley Cup Final!
 Here's a preview, schedule, and how to stream with Sling.

 How to Watch the Stanley Cup Final with Sling